-- All existing road servitudes and height restrictions need to be respected. - Gates are to be installed on all boundary fences along the powerline servitude. - Ensure that all Eskom proceduralised safety measures are implemented whilst working below or above electrified transmission and distribution lines.
+- All existing road servitudes and height restrictions need to be respected. - Gates are to be installed on all boundary fences along the transmission line servitude. - Negotiate approvals from Telkom where necessary. - Ensure that all Eskom proceduralised safety measures are implemented whilst working below or above electrified transmission and distribution lines.